Deloitte's news in the Boao Forum for Asia (BFA) Annual Conference 2017

 Commenting on the macro-economy, she said global economic recovery comes along with a number of uncertainties, adding that senior executives – who participated in the Deloitte moderated roundtables for private companies and multinational companies – remain positive about the investment environment, and growth in China.
 She hopes that the government will opt for stable and quality growth, continue to take proper measure to cut taxes and fee, and minimize the compliance cost.
 These measures will help companies to remain competitive in the marketplace, while enabling them to promote innovation.

-Deloitte China’s leader were interviewed by China Global Television Network (CGTN) at the Boao Forum for Asia (BFA) Annual Conference about free trade and tax collaboration in the region.
+Deloitte China’s leaders were interviewed by China Global Television Network (CGTN) at the Boao Forum for Asia (BFA) Annual Conference about free trade and tax collaboration in the region.

 Chinese companies need a long term "Belt and Road" business plan